emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

 ## The Yoneda lemma

 The Yoneda lemma says that evaluation at the identity defines an equivalence.
+This is proven combining the previous steps.

 ```rzk
 #def Yoneda-lemma uses (funext)